beeware/beeware-tutorial/docs/en/tutorial/tutorial-7.md

 In our case, we want `faker` to be installed on all platforms, so we use the app-level `requires` setting.
 The app-level dependencies will always be installed; the platform-specific dependencies are installed *in addition* to the app-level ones.

-Once you'e added the new requirement, save `pyproject.toml`, and run `briefcase dev -r`.
+Once you've added the new requirement, save `pyproject.toml`, and run `briefcase dev -r`.
 The `-r` flag tells Briefcase that requirements have changed, and the development virtual environment needs to be updated:

 /// tab | macOS